-While visiting friends in Malawi in 1998, John Searle saw at first hand the desperate need that threatens so many orphans there, and in June 1999 he founded the Aquaid Lifeline Fund.
+While visiting friends in Malawi in 1998, John Searle saw at first hand the desperate need that threatens so many orphans there, and in June 1999 he founded the Lifeline Fund.
 Since then, donations have been put to very good use in bringing relief to poverty, famine, and the abandoned.
-It’s a big task, but equally Aquaid Lifeline has made a big difference to the lives of thousands.
+It is a big task, but equally Lifeline has made a big difference to the lives of thousands.

 From building schools to providing healthcare facilities and vocational training John’s vision remains to create self-sufficient communities.
-This is important as help that is provided to the one benefits the many.
-Aquaid Lifeline supports infants to adults with an emphasis in empowering the young to generate a means of making an income and more generally become self-sufficient.
-Such as the Aged Project Trust where the elderly are supported to grow and harvest their own crops.
-For some harrowingly it is just about keeping alive and Aquaid Lifeline is there when the very basics are needed.
+This is important as help that is provided to the one benefit the many.
+The Lifeline supports infants to adults with an emphasis in empowering the young to generate a means of making an income and more generally become self-sufficient.
+Such as the Aged Project Trust where the elderly is supported to grow and harvest their own crops.
+For some harrowingly it is just about keeping alive and Lifeline is there when the very basics are needed.

 Since 1999, when the charity was founded, the Fund has built an orphan village in Namisu which is home to over 115 children, built 2 schools in Namisu and Namarita which are both the top schools in their zone, we have also built and staffed 2 clinics, and 9 day-care centres, with an average of 120 orphans at each.
 We have built day-care centres in; Bethel, Funsani, Gomani, Kambilongo, Khombwe, Lisungwe, Maliya, Mwanza, Namaritha, Namisu, Ngabo and Thyolo.
 They have all been built with an emphasis on self-sufficiency, staff at the centre includes a trained and qualified teacher, an administrator, cooks, cleaners, security guards and assistant teachers, there are also facilities at each centre to be able to manufacture clothes.